okx/okexchain-docs/docs/index.rst

 What is OKC？
 -----------------

-OKC is a set of open-source blockchain projects developed by OKEx, aiming to promote the development of large-scale commercial applications based on blockchain technology.
+OKC is a set of open-source blockchain projects developed by OKX, aiming to promote the development of large-scale commercial applications based on blockchain technology.
 It gives each participating node the same rights, allowing users to launch a variety of decentralized applications